HERBS, DRUGS AND POISONS

 3 Traits: Tier 3 Condition

 4 Traits: Tier 1 Condition, Power

 6 Traits, Tier 3 Condition, Power

 For instance, a Poison made with using only Steroids or Relaxants with 3 Traits between them would allow the user to call Poison Strike when the poison found its mark, inducing a heart-attack in its victim.
 An additional Trait of the same would prepare the poison as Poison Bleed 2, causing it to be a very difficult to resist Bleeding poison.

 If a Fast-Acting poison has more than one kind of Attribute Trait attached, it deals both of the affects as appropriate to the chart, like Poison Stun, Poison Bleed.
 As they happen together in the same Beat, one Toughness stops both effects.

 Slow-Acting Poisons can in some ways be more dangerous.
 These drugs, prepared for ingestion or contact poison, affect the target around 30 minutes after the poison entered their system, and are given to the affected person as an item card.

 For instance, a performance drug to increase Strength may have Steroid, Steroid, Steroid as it’s 3 Traits.
-After the drug kicks in, the user’s strength would increase by 1 Step, then an hour later, a second step, then finally a third step.
-After one hour of the third step, there is a crash, and the user loses 3 Strength, very likely killing them from a heart-attack.
+One hour after ingestion the drug kicks in, and the user’s strength would increase to Great Strength.
+One hour after the drug has taken effect, there is a crash, and the user’s Strength returns to its natural level, and then they lose 3 Strength, very likely killing them from a heart-attack.
 If they survive, they return to normal after 1 Hour.